coder/docs/environments/getting-started.md

 1. Click **Create** to proceed.

 Coder redirects you to an overview page for your environment during the build process.
-Learn more about the Environment
+Learn more about the environment
 [creation parameters](./environment-params.md).

 Your environment persists in the home directory, updates to new versions of the